Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 === Filtering valid contours
 For the PID driving, extracting the side lines and filtering out any other noises are crucial.
 We realized that the ground to sky ratio in the frame was always constant on a flat surface, so we first crop the raw image and only keep the ground portion.
 Then, we gray-scale and binarize the cropped image, and find the contour using _cv2.findContours(img_bin, cv2.RETR_TREE, cv2.CHAIN_APPROX_SIMPLE)_. \
-With high enough binarized threshold, we can filter out most of the small contour in dirt road section and other similar surface condition, but we could not remove all of them, so we tried filtering out by contour area. \
+With high enough binarized threshold, we can filter out most of the small contour in dirt road section and other similar surface condition, but we could not eliminate all of them, so we tried filtering out by contour area. \
+\
 #figure(
   image("images/find_contour.png",width: 70%),
   caption: [Contours in dirt road section after filtering by area] )
 \
-As it can be seen, unwanted contours still remained after the area filtering.
-Due to the nature of camera FOV, the contour area gets stretched at the bottom, so even if some contours were filtered out at first, it can suddenly pop up at the bottom of the frame.
-To combat this, we added another filtering layer using _cv2. boundingRect()_, and only keep the bounding rectangles that touches the side and is not at the middle bottom of the frame.
+As it can be seen, undesired contours still remained after the area filtering.
+Due to the nature of camera FOV, the contour area gets stretched at the bottom.
+Therefore, some noises can suddenly pop up at the bottom of the frame even if those were initially filtered out.
+To resolve this issue, we added another filtering layer using _cv2. boundingRect()_, and only keep the bounding rectangles which touch the sides and is not at the middle bottom of the frame.

 #figure(